-There also foxes often visible in the statues and paintings of the Inrari shrines.
+There also foxes often visible in the statues and paintings of the Inari shrines.
 These pretty animals are regarded as the messengers in the culture.

-As a religious Shinto shrine as well as a magnificent tourist attractions in Kyoto, The Fushimi-Inari Taisha shrine draws numerous visitors to pay a visit.
+As a religious Shinto shrine as well as a magnificent tourist attraction in Kyoto, The Fushimi-Inari Taisha shrine draws numerous visitors to pay a visit.

 Alongside the architectural beauty of the shrine, there is a breathtaking line of orange arches, Torii.
 Each of these Toriis, which have formed a four kilometers avenue, is dedicated by a business.

 This building was the former ruling palace of the Emperor of Japan, during the time Kyoto was the capital of the Japanese Empire.
 It has some picturesque gates, which all are unbelievably significant.